qoretechnologies/qorus-vscode/README.md

 This extension makes it possible to easily create, deploy, and test Qorus interfaces directly from the Visual Studio Code editor.
 It is a perfect tool for creating no-code solutions for the Qorus Integration Engine.
 The Qorus Developer Tools extension enables creating, editing, and extending reusable IT and AI building blocks for advanced automation challenges.

+## Version 4.3.2

+#### Bug fixes

+- Fixed a bug where duplicated config items would be shown in the WebView & saved in YAML

 ## Version 4.3.1

 #### Bug fixes